FREE CONSULTATION

 If you are a victim of workplace sexual harassment, there are steps you can take to end the harassment, protect your rights, and ensure a favorable outcome if you decide to file a complaint with the EEOC or bring forth a lawsuit.

 1- Document as much as possible.
+Gathering evidence and documenting incidents is crucial to proving your harassment case.
 Keep a log book, detailing every incident, including the date and time it occurred, and if there were any witnesses.
 It’s a good idea to keep the log book in your car, at home, or anywhere outside of the workplace.
+If you have an instance of sexual assault, you can also record that to strengthen your sexual harassment case.
 In addition to substantiating your claim and preserving memories, keeping a log book will help to create an accurate timeline of the events.
 Important details may include:

 • Specific details of each event, including photos or images, inappropriate jokes or comments, and threats of adverse employment actions;